 The core unit of your degree is the module.
-Each year you must take and, to progress, pass, the equivalent of 6 modules.
-This can be made of up of a combination of double, single or half modules, counting as 2, 1 or 0.5 respectively.
+Each year you must take, and to progress, pass, the equivalent of six modules.
+This can be made of up of a combination of double, single or half modules.
 Sometimes you will see module weightings expressed as CATS (Credit Accumulation and Transfer Scheme) points, where a single module is worth 20 CATS points, a double module 40 and so on.
 The six modules or equivalent that you take each year are therefore worth 120 CATS points.